-Romania: Hidroelectrica electricity producer ready for IPO after insolvency closure5.
-July 2016. / SEE Energy News
+Romania: Hidroelectrica electricity producer ready for IPO after insolvency closure, SEE Energy News

 On 21 June, the Bucharest Court decided on the closure of insolvency proceeding for the Romanian electricity producer Hidroelectrica.